Table of Contents

 Why is REET Normalization 2025 Required?

-This year, the REET Level 2 Exam 2025 was conducted over two days (27th and 28th February 2025) in three different shifts, leading to variations in difficulty levels across shifts.
-Since the Level 1 exam had only one shift, the REET Normalization 2025 process will not apply to it.
-However, for Level 2, where the difficulty varied between shifts, normalization ensures fair and unbiased results.
-Experts have previously noted similar discrepancies in REET 2022, where one shift was more challenging than others.
-To eliminate such concerns, the Board of Secondary Education, Rajasthan (BSER) has introduced REET Normalization 2025.
-Candidates can check their REET Result 2025 after normalization on the official BSER website using their login credentials.
+The REET Level 2 Exam 2025 was conducted over two days (27th and 28th February 2025) in three shifts, leading to variations in exam difficulty.
+Since Level 1 was conducted in a single shift, the REET Normalization 2025 process will apply only to Level 2 to ensure a fair evaluation.
+Similar discrepancies were observed in REET 2022, where certain shifts were more difficult than others.
+To eliminate bias, the Board of Secondary Education, Rajasthan (BSER) has implemented REET Normalization 2025.
+Candidates can check their normalized REET Result 2025 on the official BSER website using their login credentials.

 REET Minimum Qualifying Marks 2025